Monica Macovei: Campaign for the Romanian Presidency

 In 2014, Macovei ran as an independent candidate in Romania's presidential elections, after resigning from the PDL, which was supporting party leader and Sibiu mayor Klaus Iohannis.
 She ran on a platform of anti-corruption and rule-of-law, as well as on her record as Justice Minister and MEP.

 In the first round of the elections in October, Macovei received 4.44% in the national vote.
 She received her best results in large cities: Bucharest - 12%; Cluj-Napoca - 11.87%; Timișoara – 9.23%; Constanța – 8.84%; and Iași - 10%.
 More than 15% of the Romanians who voted abroad voted for Macovei.
 Macovei stated that statistics showed that those who voted for her were mostly between 18 and 35 and with higher education.
 Nonetheless, her fifth place finish meant she did not go on to the second round run-off elections, in which Iohannis and Prime Minister and PSD leader Victor Ponta would compete.
 Macovei endorsed Iohannis, who would go on to win the elections.

 At one point during the campaign, Ponta made reference to Macovei's Greek Catholic faith, to which she had converted.
-This was interpreted broadly as implying that she was not fully Romanian, as the large majority of citizens are Romanian Orthodox.
-Macovei accused Ponta and the PSD of using her religious affiliation to attack her candidacy with "xenophobia, chauvinism, and intolerance."

 On 4 November 2014, following her presidential electoral defeat, Macovei said she would seek to establish a new political party in Romania, which was later called M10.